10 Internships in Los Angeles for High School Students

 Application Deadline: March

 Eligibility: South LA 10th-12th grade youth, High School DACA/Undocumented Youth, High School Foster Youth & system involved youth.
-All applicants must be available to attend at least 80% of the program workshops which are after-school Thursdays 4:30-6:30pm.
-Majority of the program is virtual.
+Applicants must be available to attend at least 80% of the program workshops, which are after-school Thursdays from 4:30-6:30 pm.

-Participating in The Intern Project Summer Program is a very rewarding experience for high school students like you, offering an experience that bridges the gap between academic learning and real-world application.
-This program, designed to provide hands-on work experience, empowers you to explore their career interests in a dynamic and supportive environment.
-Through meaningful internships with local businesses and organizations, you will gain exposure to the professional world, allowing you to apply classroom knowledge to authentic projects and tasks.
-This immersive learning experience not only enhances your understanding of specific industries but also cultivates essential skills such as critical thinking, problem-solving, and effective communication.
+This internship in Los Angeles for high school students is designed to provide work experience in a supportive environment.
+Through internships with local businesses and organizations, you will gain exposure to the professional world, allowing you to apply classroom knowledge to projects.
+This experience enhances your understanding of specific industries and cultivates essential skills such as critical thinking, problem-solving, and effective communication.
+This internship facilitates one-on-one guidance from industry professionals.
+Additionally, the program incorporates workshops on resume building, interview preparation, and workplace etiquette.

 Location: UCLA